 Father Renê Laurentin, a world-renowned theologian, concluded a four year personal investigation into the life of Audrey Santo.
 He visited Little Audrey in July 1993 and was deeply moved by being in her presence and stated “This is Holy Ground.”
 Little Audrey was a soul truly blessed and chosen by God.

 It is imperative that Audrey’s role, regardless of its magnitude, be kept in perspective.
 She is an instrument, an extraordinary one to be sure, but an instrument nevertheless.
 Audrey was fed by a “g-tube” but she did consume one thing, and one thing alone by mouth: the Eucharist.
 Each day, Audrey received her precious Jesus Christ in the greatest miracle of all.

-  Although we must not elevate Audrey that we lose sight of Jesus Christ, neither should we discount or ignore His gift of Audrey to us.
-Let us go to this little thornless rose and ask for her assistance that like her, we too may truly become one with Christ.
+Although we must not elevate Audrey such that we lose sight of Jesus Christ, neither should we discount or ignore His gift of Audrey to us.
+Let us go to this little thorn-less rose and ask for her assistance that like her, we too may truly become one with Christ.
 “But if we are children, we are heirs as well: heirs of God, heirs with Christ, if only we suffer with Him so as to be glorified with Him.”

-  Audrey was received by God on April 14, 2007.
-Audrey’s wake and funeral took place at St. Paul’s Cathedral.
-Rev. John Foley (Audrey’s pastor and president of the Foundation for the Cause for Canonization of Audrey Santo) was the homilist at Audrey’s wake.
+Audrey’s wake and funeral took place at St. Paul’s Cathedral in Worcester.
+Rev. John Foley (Audrey’s pastor and founding President of the Foundation for the Cause for Canonization of Audrey Santo) was the homilist at Audrey’s wake on April 18, 2007.